Filed under Life

 But if you still think it’s about thanking ‘our’ soldiers and telling them how much we love them and appreciate what they’re doing for us then you really need to either wake up or grow up or maybe just look up the word ‘memorial’ in a dictionary.

-Memorial Day is about looking squarely at young women who can’t breathe through their noses as they somehow produce the courage to stand before a microphone in a public square and choke out the names of their dead husbands from their heaving chests.
+Memorial Day is about looking squarely and responsibly at young women who can barely breathe as they muster the courage to stand before a microphone in a public square and choke out the names of their dead husbands.

 db